QINQINKONG/PyWBGT/README.md

 ### What is in this repository?
 - `./src/`: Cython source file for calculating WBGT and cosine zenith angle (needed for WBGT calculation)
 - `./Jupyter_notebooks/`: A jupyter nobtebook introducing the usage of our code and several other jupyter notebooks that can be used to reproduce figures in "*Explicit Calculations of Wet Bulb Globe Temperature compared with approximations and why it matters for labor productivity*" (submitted to Geohealth) by Qinqin Kong and Matthew Huber.
-- `./nc_files/`: Processed dataset (netcdf files) that are needed for reproducing figures in "*Explicit Calculations of Wet Bulb Globe Temperature compared with approximations and why it matters for labor productivity*" (submitted to Geohealth) by Qinqin Kong and Matthew Huber.
+- `./nc_files/`: Right now this folder is empty for space concerns.
+In the near future, we will include processed dataset (netcdf files) that are needed for reproducing figures in "*Explicit Calculations of Wet Bulb Globe Temperature compared with approximations and why it matters for labor productivity*" (submitted to Geohealth) by Qinqin Kong and Matthew Huber.

 ****
 ### Future plans